mysociety/fixmystreet/updating/ami.md

     fms@ip-10-58-191-98:~/fixmystreet$ bin/make_css
     fms@ip-10-58-191-98:~/fixmystreet$ commonlib/bin/gettext-makemo

+If you are updating to version 2.1 or greater then there is a single script that will run all the commands required for an update.

+    fms@ip-10-58-191-98:~/fixmystreet$ script/update

 If you have made changes to the schema yourself, this may not work, please feel free to [contact us](/community/) to discuss it first.